uutzinger/gearVRC/README.md

 and fuses that IMU data to a pose.

-Included is an Viewer that can be subscribe to the client over the network and display realistic rendering of the the controller including highlighting the user interactions with the controller.
+Included is an Viewer that can subscribe to the client over the network and display a realistic rendering of the the controller including highlighting the user interactions with the controller.

 <img src="./assets/gearVRCviewer.jpg" alt="gearVRC Viewer" width="400" height="321">